Vouchers, Tax Credit Scholarships, and Education Savings Accounts

 Long-term studies of voucher programs in Milwaukee2, the oldest school choice/voucher program in the U.S., Cleveland3,4, and the District of Columbia5 found no advantage in academic achievement for students attending private schools with vouchers.

 In Louisiana’s voucher program, students lost the equivalent of almost half a school year’s learning in math and lost ground in reading, science, and social studies as well.
 Louisiana students using vouchers to attend private schools were 24-50% more likely to score below Basic (failing) in the four tested subjects than comparable students in public schools.6 By the end of year 2 of Louisiana’s voucher program, voucher students trailed their public school peers by 16 points in math and 8 points in reading.7

 Ten years of longitudinal data on Ohio’s EdChoice voucher program found persistently lower achievement for voucher students relative to public school peers in both math and English language arts, with the greatest disparity in math (2003-2004 through 2012-2013).8

 Milwaukee, which introduced vouchers in 1990 and by 2014 provided them to 25,000 students annually, requires its voucher students to take the same Wisconsin state tests used in the public schools.
 This allows a comparison of private school voucher students and public school students, all of whom reside within the city of Milwaukee.
 Performance results from the 2013-2014 school year showed slightly lower proficiency rates for voucher students in both math and reading as compared to their public school peers.9

-Annual studies of Florida’s tax credit (voucher) program continue to show negligible changes for private school voucher students.
+Annual studies of Florida’s tax credit (voucher) program showed negligible changes for private school voucher students.
 Of the 158 private voucher schools reporting more than 30 students, only 18 schools achieved statistically significant, though small, gains in reading and math from 2011 – 2014.
 Another 31 schools produced statistically significant losses over the three-year period.
 Most schools’ voucher students performed about the same as they had in previous years, neither gaining nor losing ground when compared to their peers nationally (Florida no longer reports comparative scores for in-state public school and voucher students).10